 The operational state of a loopback interface is always up.
-You define an IP address on it and use this IP address as the local IP address for IP communication with remote IP applications.
-Communication remains intact as long as the remote applications can be reached from any one of the switch's active (non-loopback) IP interfaces.
-On the other hand, if the IP address of an IP interface is used in communicating with remote applications, the communication will be terminated when the IP interface is down.
+You define an IP address (either IPv4 or IPv6) on it and use this IP address as the local IP address for IP communication with remote IP applications.

 A loopback interface does not support bridging; it cannot be a member of any VLAN, and no layer 2 protocol can be enabled on it.